VidCruiter Logo

 Medication

-Now let’s talk about the feelings you may have after your interview.
+Now let’s talk about the anxious feelings you may have after your interview.

-Once your long-awaited interview has wrapped up and that initial rush of having it behind you fades, doubt and worry often creep into your mind.
+Once your long-awaited interview has wrapped up and that initial rush of having it behind you fades, doubt and worry may creep in.
 You start to wonder if you could’ve answered a particular question better, or you think of a brilliant work example you forget to mention during the interview.

 Channeling Your Stress for Good

-By taking proactive steps to prepare and get in a good frame of mind before your interview, you’ll increase your likelihood of a successful interview.
-So the next time pesky nerves bubble up within you, remember:
+Take proactive steps to prepare and get in a good frame of mind before your interview, you’ll increase your likelihood of a successful interview.
+So the next time pesky nerves bubble up within you, remember: You’ve got this!